getsentry/sentry-docs/src/collections/_documentation/meta/ip-ranges.md

 130.211.230.102/32
 ```

-## Whitelisting Access via Nginx
+## Allowing Access via Nginx

-To whitelist access to source maps with Nginx for instance, you can use this location example.
+To allow access to source maps with Nginx for instance, you can use this location example.
 This example assumes your source maps live in `/static/dist`:

 ```python
 location ~ ^/static/dist/(.+)\.map$ {